Filters and thresholding

 How is Otsu finding the correct threshold?
 The details are rather complex, but to summarise - Otsu’s method is trying to find a threshold that minimises the spread of pixel values in both the background and your class of interest.
 In effect, it’s trying to find two peaks in the image histogram and place a threshold in between them.

-This means it’s only suitable for images that show two clear peaks in their histogram (also known as a ‘bimodal’ histogram).
+This means it’s most suitable for images that show two clear peaks in their histogram (also known as a ‘bimodal’ histogram).
 Other images may require different automated thresholding methods to produce a good result.

 Automated thresholding